 Apply early: applications open up to 12 months in advance for graduate roles.
 Tailor your application for every role and ensure your application documents are of high quality, contain no mistakes, and highlight your achievements across a wide range of activities.

-You should demonstrate the following:
+You should demonstrate the following in all application:

 - A commitment to consulting